despresj/ece_colab/README.md

 ## Neural Network Project

 The goal here is to generate additional data samples from a structured dataset using a Generative Adversarial Network.
+See our poster [here](https://github.com/despresj/ece_colab/blob/main/poster/project_poster.pdf).

 # Replication instructions